SparkPost/support-docs/content/docs/recipient-validation/getting-started-recipient-validation.md

 You can quickly [validate your email lists](./validate-an-email-list/) or [integrate Recipient Validation](./integration-guide/) into your sign up flow through the API.

-Recipient Validation is available to all SparkPost senders on the Starter plan and higher.
+Recipient Validation is available to all SparkPost accounts.

 ## Validate an email list in app